IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Sender Transmission Control

+The Sender Transmission control calculates of send window at the sender.
+Data units are transmitted if allowed by the relation between the number of bytes in flight and the reference window.
+This is controlled by the send window:

+* send_wnd (0): Upper limit to how many bytes can currently be transmitted.
+Updated when ref_wnd is updated and when data unit is transmitted [byte].

 ### Send Window Calculation {#send-window}

 The basic design principle behind data unit transmission in SCReAM was to allow